fosdem-testingautomation/fosdem-testingautomation.github.io/README.md

-2018 will be the sixth year for the Testing/Automation dev room at [FOSDEM](https://fosdem.org/2016).
-This room is about creating better software through a focus on testing and automation at all layers of the stack.
+After 1 year pause Testing and Automation devroom is coming again to [FOSDEM](https://fosdem.org/).
+This room is about building better software through a focus on testing and automation at all layers of the stack.
 From creating libraries and end-user applications all the way down to packaging, distribution and deployment.
 Testing and